Mythical reveals gameplay for do-it-yourself Blankos Block Party online game

 He added, “We think digital ownership is the future.
 There are so many gray markets that exist around other games.
 There are a ton of transactions that happen outside of that.
 It’s kind of difficult to do.
 You have to be savvy and brave enough to transact outside the game.”

-You can play with a variety of Blanko characters that you can customize with personalized designs, rare attributes, and styles that spin off into unique combinations.
-You can design and share your own custom worlds using a large catalog of in-game assets that make it easy and intuitive to build.
+You can play with a variety of Blankos characters that you can customize with personalized designs, rare attributes, and styles that spin off into unique combinations.
+You can design and share your own custom worlds using a large catalog of in-game assets.
 The company is working with some prominent artists on game content, including James Groman, Tara McPherson, Pete Fowler, Jon-Paul Kaiser, and Junko Mizuno.